sgm-17/KiCAD-Footprint-Scaler/README.md

  .exe is provided for ease of use.
 You can also run it from the script.

  Made with Claude and ChatGPT.

+If you want some KiCAD footprints of useful logos check out my library: https://github.com/sgm-17/KiCAD-Logo-Footprints